top of page

 (ii)-1.
 Derivation of energy reflectance

 (ii)-1a.
-Method of determining from reflectance measurement
+Method of determining from total system reflectance measurement

 材料の透過率測定より吸収係数を算出する方法_015.png